bioinfo-pf-curie/mpiBWA/docs/README.md

 WARNING: do not write the extension `.map` for the reference.
 If the file is `myReferenceGenome.fa.map` just provide in the command line `myReferenceGenome.fa` to `mpiBWA`.

-The `-n` options passed to `mpirun` indicates the number of processes to run in parallel (this is basically the number of cores that will be used).
+The `-n` options passed to `mpirun` indicates the number of processes to run in parallele.
+The total number of cores required is the product of the values provided in the `-n` and `-t` options (in the previous example, 16 cores are required).
 For more details on how to choose the number processes, see the [Informatic resources](#informatic-resources) section.

 `mpiBWA` requires several mandatory arguments: